ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 [[start:1573420][end:1575720]] So this is not a separable state.

 26:16 [[start:1576570][end:1586886]] And this state propagates outward in space and time to two observers who have independent laboratories, for example, on different continents.
-[[start:1586998][end:1602830]] In that space based experiment that I showed you the picture of from the COVID of Science a few years ago, 2017, I think, the Tulip observers have freedom to choose their own reference frame, their own Z axis for measuring spin.
+[[start:1586998][end:1602830]] In that space-based experiment that I showed you the picture of from the cover of Science a few years ago, 2017, I think, the two observers have freedom to choose their own reference frame, their own Z axis for measuring spin.
 [[start:1603170][end:1607550]] They do a spin measurement, and they do this over and over and over again.
 [[start:1607620][end:1617598]] They accumulate statistics and they exchange their results so that they can analyze the joint statistics of their experiment.
 [[start:1617774][end:1623938]] And they check to see whether that joint statistics is consistent with classical probability theory.